^

 Methods and results of the study

 The study analyzed data from the Mount Sinai BioMe BioBank, the UK Biobank, and a cohort of 67 patients diagnosed with both IBD and PD from the Danish National Biobank.
-This combined database allowed researchers to study high-impact rare genetic variants and identify new genes and biological pathways that contribute to IBD-PD comorbidity.
+This combined database allowed the researchers to examine high-impact rare genetic variants and identify new genes and biological pathways that contribute to IBD-PD comorbidity.

-“Our study not only genetically links these two diseases, but also lays the foundation for new forms of treatment and possibly prevention strategies that could reduce the burden of these diseases on patients,” said Dr. Meltem Eche Kars.
+"Our study not only genetically links these two diseases, but also lays the foundation for new forms of treatment and possibly prevention strategies that could reduce the burden of these diseases on patients," said Dr. Meltem Ece Kars.

 New methods and approaches

 The researchers used a variety of computational methods to identify significant associations between LRRK2 gene variants and the co-occurrence of IBD and PD, including a heterogeneous cluster analysis approach, which they demonstrated to be highly effective at discovering genes in small cohorts that cannot be analyzed by traditional gene association methods.
-Their analysis also identified several pathways related to immunity, inflammation and autophagy, the body's cellular recycling system, that are involved in both conditions.
+Their analysis also identified several pathways related to immunity, inflammation, and autophagy, the body’s cellular recycling system, that are involved in both conditions.

 Impact on future research